XKNX/xknx/docs/time.md

 ## [](#header-2)Daemon mode

-When XKNX is started in [daemon mode](/xknx), with START_STATE_UPDATER enabled, XKNX will automatically send the time to the KNX bus with the `sync_state`-loop.
+When XKNX is started with START_STATE_UPDATER enabled, XKNX will automatically send the time to the KNX bus with the `sync_state`-loop.
+If your main code doesn't need to do anything else, it should simply sleep.

 ```python
 import asyncio